AAA1459/SkinModHelper/docs/guide/README.md

 1. About reskin method mentioned in "OtherSprite", it also can work for Portraits.xml, Just consider the corresponding "Sprites.xml" as "Portraits.xml".

-2. Some more things about special textures,
+2. SkinModHelper have some introduce of special textures, and collected various sources of IDs animation.
    [clike here for check](https://github.com/AAA1459/SkinModHelper/wiki/Textures-list-of-Various-Type#special-texture-settingreskin)

 3. more complicated things